perchwire/jekyll-now/_posts/2016-09-30-baby-u-in-the-news.md

  Apr 8, 2016 - Toledo Blade [story](http://www.toledoblade.com/local/2016/04/08/4-awarded-recognition-for-community-service.html) about the 2016 Jefferson Award winners for community service.
 [Kelly and David Kaiser](http://babyutoledo.com/15/our-story) were finalists.

-- _"The Jefferson Awards recognize community “unsung heroes” devoted to public service.
+>  The Jefferson Awards recognize community “unsung heroes” devoted to public service.
 The prize has been nicknamed the Nobel Prize for community service.
-The awards are sponsored by The Blade, Buckeye CableSystem, WTVG-13, and Leadership Toledo."_
+The awards are sponsored by The Blade, Buckeye CableSystem, WTVG-13, and Leadership Toledo.

 ---